 View the replay of the “Creating Your Adoption Profile” webinar.
-Madeleine Melcher offers guidance on the most important elements of creating the profile your agency or attorney will share with expectant mothers considering adoption.
+An adoptee and adoption expert offers guidance on the most important elements of creating the profile your agency or attorney will share with expectant mothers considering adoption.

 Your child’s birth father is an important part of your child’s adoption story, and has legal rights in relation to the adoption.

 Openness in adoption should begin long before the expectant mother and adoptive family navigate ongoing contact.
 An agency and an attorney discuss best practices for working with prospective birth parents.